jotaijs/jotai-devtools/README.md

 - ✅ Supports custom `nonce` for CSP
 - ✅ Hides private atoms with ability to configure (requires Jotai `>=2.0.3`)
 - ✅ Tree-shakable and built for non-production environments
+- ✅ Parses all the JavaScript values with JSON Tree view

 ## 📺 Preview